Global effective versions of the Brian\ccon-Skoda-Huneke theorem: Integral closure, distinguished varieties and residues

 Recall that (a germ of) a holomorphic function $\phi$ belongs to the {\it integral closure} $\overline{\J_{f,x}}$ of $\J_{f,x}$ at $x$ if $\blow^*\phi$ vanishes to order (at least) $r_j$ on $W_j$ for all $j$ such that $x\in Z_j$.
 This holds if and only if $|\blow^*\phi|\le C|f^0|$ (in a \nbh of the relevant $W_j$), which in turn holds if and only if $|\phi|\le C|f|$ in some \nbh of $x$.
 Let $\overline{\J_f}$ denote the integral closure sheaf.
 It follows that

 If $X$ is smooth it follows that $\phi$ is in the integral closure, if for each $j$, $\phi$ vanishes to order $r_j$ at a generic point on $Z_j$.
 See \cite[Section~10.5]{Laz} for more details (e.g., the proof of Lemma~10.5.2).
+We will use the geometric estimate